baydroid/MetriMask_mobile/README.md

     <manifest>
 tag.

-Add android:exported="true" and android:screenOrientation="portrait" to the properties of the <activity> tag.
+Add android:exported="true" and android:screenOrientation="portrait" to the properties of the &lt;activity> tag.

 Afterwards the additions should be placed like this: